 Market share in the relevant market is the starting point for assessing market power.
 Once the market has been defined, the Competition Authority compares statistical data on the relevant competitors and may request internal data from them to assess the market structure and market share of the competitor or competitors in question.
 However, even where the market share of a competitor is above 75 per cent, the Competition Authority also usually analyses and evaluates other markers to provide the grounds for its final decision.18

 Relative dominance in the food industry

-Unlike the Act on the Protection of Competition, the Act on Significant Market Power does not address the concept of relevant market at all and does, therefore, not require the Competition Authority to define the relevant market in order to assess a breach of competition in its decisions under this Act.20
+Unlike the Act on the Protection of Competition, the Act on Significant Market Power does not address the concept of relevant market at all and does, therefore, not require the Competition Authority to define the relevant market to assess a breach of competition in its decisions under this Act.19

 The initial consequences of this were originally significant, as a purchaser could be considered to be in abuse of significant market power even where the suppliers in question had significantly higher market power (absolute conception).22 However, the Act was later amended in light of criticism, with significant market power and the abuse of that power now being assessed by the Competition Authority on the basis of the absolute conception of market power, with a corrective mechanism in place to ensure that a purchaser is not considered as having significant market power where the supplier has greater market power.23

 Abuse of a dominant position is defined in Article 1, Paragraph 1(b) and Articles 10 and 11 of the Act on the Protection of Competition.

 Abuse of a dominant position can be committed by one competitor or by several competitors acting in concert.
 Dominant position is defined as a market power that enables any competitor to behave to an appreciable extent independently of its customers and consumers.
 Dominant position must be proved and is presumed that, until proven otherwise, market share below 40 per cent rules out dominant position.